 When disaster strikes you should be prepared from both an operational and accounting perspective in order to help facilitate the insurance claim adjustment process.
 Join Chad Salsbery, Managing Director with Adamy Valuation, as he discusses his insurance claim experience, which includes the development of the largest commercial claim (over $1.0 billion) related to Hurricane Katrina.
 He will discuss pre-loss insurance and accounting planning, types of insurable loses, and the development of insurance claims.
 Chad will conclude his presentation with a case study related to his experience developing an insurance claim for a manufacturing facility impacted by Hurricane Harvey in 2017.

-- Develop cost collection structures and operational plans in case of an insurable loss
+- Learn how to develop cost collection structures and operational plans in case of an insurable loss.

 Who Should Attend